Coordinator of TESOL Clinical Experiences

 Hunter College is an urban teaching program; all field placements take place in New York City public schools.

 Student teaching is the culminating fieldwork experience in the TESOL program.
-Graduate students who have completed or are in the process of completing 30 credits, and who have passed the LAST and ATS-W may apply for student teaching.
-Students must apply for student teaching by April 1 for the fall term and November 1 for the spring term.
+Graduate students who have completed or are in the process of completing 30 credits, and who have passed the required New York State Certification Exams may apply for student teaching.
+Students must apply for student teaching by the deadlines determined by the Hunter College School of Education.
 In student teaching, teacher candidates are assigned to a cooperating teacher in their subject at a New York City public school.
 They work full-time Monday through Friday for the entire school day under the guidance of their cooperating teacher.
 TESOL student teachers have two placements, one at the elementary level (K-6) and one at the secondary level, over the course of two semesters.
 Student teachers are observed by a Hunter College field supervisor four times each semester.

 The TESOL Practicum is a 1-credit course.
-Applicants for practicum must be full-time teachers, teaching a full-day schedule of TESOL classes five days a week.
+Applicants for practicum must be full-time teachers, teaching a full-day schedule of ESL classes five days a week.
 They must have completed (or be in the process of completing) 30 credits.
-They must also have completed the LAST and ATS-W examinations, and 100 hours of fieldwork in approved courses.
+They must also have completed the required NYS certification examinations, and 100 hours of fieldwork in approved courses.
 Practicum students are observed by a Hunter College field supervisor two times each semester.